-School will support ERSCP arrangements for the auditing and assurance of our Child Protection & Safeguarding arrangements.

-Whilst observing the requirements of KCSiE 2023 (especially Paragraph 301 in relation to 'assurance') access for relevant professionals (e.g. Social Worker, Educational Psychologist etc) will be facilitated and where appropriate, from a placing local authority.
+- 19. We will support ERSCP arrangements for the auditing and assurance of our Child Protection & Safeguarding arrangements and also access for relevant professional (e.g. social worker, education phycologist) will be facilitated and where appropriate, from a placing Local Authority. - 20.
+Whilst observing the requirements of KCSiE 2023 (especially Paragraph 301 in relation to 'assurance') access for relevant professionals (e.g. Social Worker, Educational Psychologist etc) will be facilitated and where appropriate, from a placing local authority. - 21.
 Where there is a need for detention, treatment and questioning by police officers, the Head teacher and DSL are aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019) and will respond to concerns in line with the school 'Searching, Screening and Confiscation' policy and/or behaviour policy, which is informed by the DfE 'Searching, screening and confiscation at school' guidance.